Thursday, December 12, 2019

 The first article that really struck me with a sense that I had been onto something all these years was called “The Stories that Bind Us,” by Bruce Feiler, published in The New York Times.
 Feiler met with experts, looked at studies, and determined that the best thing you can do for your kids is create a family narrative.
 In other words, give them their own stories.

 One of the main studies Feiler looked at was one by Dr. Marshall Duke of Emory University.
 In the mid-1990s, Dr. Duke was studying the dissipation of the American family and what could be done to counteract it.
 Almost by chance, Dr. Duke’s wife Sara mentioned to him her own observation in her work as a psychologist for children with learning disabilities.
-Sara had noticed this about her students: “The ones who know a lot about their families tend to do better when they face challenges.”

 Dr. Duke and his colleague Robyn Fivush decided to test Sara’s hypothesis that knowing family stories makes an enormous difference to kids.
 The results were astounding.
 They found that kids who know and connect with their family through their family history (or family stories) had higher self-esteem and a stronger sense of control over their lives.
 Duke and Fivush determined that family stories were the best source for a child’s emotional health and happiness.